hoelzro/queqiao/README.md

 are fairly simple.

-If you're not satisfied with these reasons and **need** to have this function for your language, I encourage you to port it!
+If you're not satisfied with these reasons and **need** to have this functionality for your language, I encourage you to port it!